 I explained the course of treatment and we began.
+Starting with a hefty dose of magnesium, but not any old type.
+Don’t bother taking the cheap stuff like magnesium oxide.
+The body doesn’t really absorb it well.
+Go with a high-absorption magnesium if you want to get real benefits.
 All went well until it was time for his wife to join us.
 Despite his initial success and my encouragement, she steadfastly refused to attend sessions.
 She would not even speak with me on the phone.
 Since this was not her problem, she would not be involved in its resolution.
 She simply wanted him “fixed.”

 Months passed.
 My client called again, reporting some progress.
 His wife had agreed to read literature about PE aimed specifically at wives.
 What did I have?
 I went to the Internet.
 Nothing.
 I appealed to a sexologists’ list serve.
 They suggested couple’s therapy.
 Hmm.